Time to Win, Vol. II: Release and promotion

 Down with Webster went on a tour in early 2011 to support the album.
 WINtour 2011 began on February 22 in Lethbridge and ended on March 12 in Toronto.
 The tour featured 15 concerts across Canada.

-A rough demo of a new song called "Staring at the Sun" was posted on SoundCloud in early 2011.
+A demo of a new song called "Staring at the Sun" was posted on SoundCloud in early 2011.
 "I Want It All" was used in MuchMusic's "That Much Closer" for the 2011 MuchMusic Video Awards.
 The song was recorded with Boi-1da.
-In late August 2011, a 2:36 second clip of "Professional" was released by the band onto their YouTube, SoundCloud and Facebook pages with the video containing segments from various concerts.
+In late August 2011, a 2:36-second clip of "Professional" was released by the band onto their YouTube, SoundCloud and Facebook pages with the video containing segments from various concerts.

 A snippet of "Go Time" was played at the end of the last chapter of a series that was shown on MuchMusic called, SunDown With Webster by Doritos Late Night Chips.
 The four chapters were released a week apart from one another in the order: Inspiration, Conception, Execution, and Performance.

-The album was released digitally on October 31, 2011 and physical versions were released on November 1, 2011.
-November 8, 2011 was the initial release but was later moved up to October 31.
-The album was made available to pre-order from October 18, 2011 on iTunes.
+The album was released digitally on October 31, 2011, and physical versions were released on November 1, 2011.
+November 8, 2011, was the initial release but was later moved up to October 31.
+The album was made available to pre-order from October 18, 2011, on iTunes.
 Along with the pre-order, the song "Professional" was made available to download on October 18, 2011, on iTunes.
 Down with Webster performed songs off the album and were interviewed in Live @ Much with Down with Webster, an hour-long television special on Much Music.
 A CD release concert was performed on October 30, 2011, at The Mod Club in Toronto.

 Singles

-The first single from the album, "She's Dope" was released on May 23, 2011 through digital distribution.
+The first single from the album, "She's Dope" was released on May 23, 2011, through digital distribution.
 It debuted at No. 52 on the Canadian Hot 100 and has since peaked at No. 18.

 "Big Wheels" will be released as the album's second single.
 A music video for the song was filmed on August 14, 2011.
 "Big Wheels" was released to radio on September 9, 2011.
-On September 13, 2011 the song was released through digital distribution.
+On September 13, 2011, the song was released through digital distribution.
 The music video premier for "Big Wheels" was shown on September 19, 2011, on the MuchMusic show, New.Music.Live.
 The song has peaked at No. 51 on the Canadian Hot 100.

 "Royalty" is the third single from the album.
-On January 8, 2012 a music video for the song was filmed and on January 10 the song was released to radio.
+On January 8, 2012, a music video for the song was filmed and on January 10 the song was released to radio.

 Reception

 Commercial

-The album debuted at #62 on the Canadian Albums Chart for the week of November 12, 2011.
+The album debuted at No. 62 on the Canadian Albums Chart for the week of November 12, 2011.
 The album was the sixth bestselling CD at HMVs across Canada for the week ending November 5, 2011.
-The album jumped to #9 on the chart for the week of November 19, 2011, selling 6,000 copies in Canada in that week.
+The album jumped to No. 9 on the chart for the week of November 19, 2011, selling 6,000 copies in Canada in that week.
 The album earned a nomination at the 2012 Juno Awards for "Pop Album of the Year".